Dog Policy & Dog Park

 11. No sick dogs.

-12. Dogs showing aggression toward people or other dogs must be muzzled and / or leashed and escorted out of the dog park by its owner / handler.
+12. Dogs showing aggression toward people or other dogs must be muzzled and / or leashed and escorted out of the dog park by their owner/handler.

-13. No food, treats or beverages allowed inside the dog park.
+13. No food, treats, or beverages are allowed inside the dog park.

-14. No animals other than dogs allowed in the park.
+14. No animals other than dogs are allowed in the park.

 PLEASE BE A RESPONSIBLE AND COURTEOUS DOG OWNER.